 - the proposed licence holder and any manager of the property is a fit and proper person

 - proper management standards are being applied at the property

 - the HMO meets the minimum national standards for the number of tenants

 It is an offence not to licence a HMO where a licence is required.
 If a HMO is found without a licence, the penalty can be an unlimited fine and the previous year's rent can be reclaimed by any tenant (or the Council if housing benefit is paid).
 This is called a rent repayment order.
 In some cases Civil/Financial penalties can be issued by the Council of up to £30,000 per offence.

 Inspection of HMOs

-Stafford Borough Council’s Housing Standards Team inspects HMOs at regular intervals to ensure all the standards are being complied with.
+Our Housing Standards Team inspects HMOs at regular intervals to ensure all the standards are being complied with.
 Officers have strong legal powers to enforce these standards, where necessary.
-The frequency of inspection is determined by the level of risk found to exist at the property ie if a property is well managed and has fewer residents, it will be inspected less frequently.
+An inspection may be carried out at any time in connection with any enquiries received from occupiers or neighbours.